assay-it/doc/docs/workflows/01-everything-continuous.md

 ```
 {% endraw %}

-This action just injects credentials into the execution environment.
+This action just injects credentials into pipeline's environment.
 You still have to create IAM User, generate access/secret keys and configure GitHub secrets variables.
 Fortunately, you do this manual toil only once per GitHub repository.

 **Infrastructure as a Code** is one approach to implement deployment automation for your microservices.
-The reference workflow uses **declarative IaC** with AWS CDK.
+This reference workflow uses **declarative IaC** with AWS CDK.
 It describes the infrastructure using TypeScript without explicit definition of commands to be performed.
 AWS CDK transpile the TypeScript to AWS Cloud Formation.
 Because of **immutable deployment**, we deploy
 each pull request to own sandbox.
 The variable `github.event.number` is a perfect source to derived unique name for sandbox environment

 {% raw %}